 Of course, if you’re a general surgeon, it’s not likely the person whose gallbladder you removed last month is going to elect to have you perform an appendectomy they don’t need.
 But you definitely want them to know what you do, how you do it, and why their friends and loved ones would be wise to trust you for their surgeries.

 To be clear, asking for a referral is a form of marketing to your internal audience.
 But here we’re talking about specific marketing tactics beyond asking for a referral.
 Your customers or patients should be kept informed about new products, new services, seminars, media appearances, news pertaining to their diagnoses, specific promotions, etc. (Email is easiest and extremely low-cost.)

-If relevant to your business, be sure to send recall messages to patients/customers who are overdue.
+If relevant to your business, be sure to send recall messages to your patients/customers who are overdue.
 Share new marketing materials with them so that they can be reminded of all that you do and why you’re different and better than the competition.
-When changes occur in your business or practice that warrant it, send a letter to your internal audience.
+When changes occur in your business or practice that warrant it, send a letter to your internal audience (staff and clinicians).

 Remember, an important aspect of marketing is the repetition of brand and message.
 It is, therefore, wise to take advantage of opportunities to put the compelling facts, features and benefits of your business in front of your internal audience.
 They trust you already, and so they are most likely to bring you more business, themselves or by recommendation to others.

 Marketing is, among other things, the fine art of testing, tracking and adjusting.
 With decades of experience, our success is due in no small measure to the fact that we’ve done a whole lot of testing and are therefore able to test with tactics, messaging and methods that have been thoroughly tracked and adjusted/refined.
 But even so, that is no substitute for always tracking the response to any marketing effort.